nomadnation-org/membership-contracts/Resident Member Contract.md

 The Member agrees to keep the Business Account sufficiently funded to enable payment of all purchases including recurring payments.

+### Limiting Funds

+The Member agrees to use the Business Account as a transactional account, not a savings account.
+The Member understands that this means the funds on the Business Account should be kept at a minimum.

 ### Deposit

 The Member agrees to deposit a refundable amount of one thousand and five hundred Euros (1500€) with the Service Provider upon entering the Contract as a security to cover service fee and other payments required of the Member's business in the case of insufficient funds on the Business Account.